openhwgroup/cva6/verif/docs/VerifPlans/csr_embedded_access/dvplan_csr-embedded-access.md

 * **Requirement location:** https://docs.openhwgroup.org/projects/cva6-user-manual/01_cva6_user/CV32A6_Control_Status_Registers.html
 * **Feature Description**

-  Check the correctness of RISCV CVA6 CSRs write and read register operations by writing in a random order CSRs with values: Inverted reset, 0xaaaaaaaa, 0x555555 and random values, then read back the CSRs.
+  Check the correctness of RISCV CVA6 CSRs write and read register operations by writing in a random order CSRs with values: Inverted reset, 0xaaaaaaaa, 0x555555 and random values after applying not testable register fields mask to the written value, then read back the CSRs.
 Read values should match reference model.
 * **Verification Goals**

   1.Verify that CSR can be written using the appropriate CSR write instructions.